rongriffin/MassTransit.Host.RabbitMQ/README.md

 1. Create a new Visual Studio class library (.NET 4.5 or later).
 2. Install **MassTransit.Host.RabbitMQ** from NuGet (Install-Package MassTransit.Host.RabbitMQ)
 3. Create MassTransit consumers that implement Consumes<T> (see: [http://masstransit.readthedocs.org/en/latest/learning/firstConsumer.html](http://masstransit.readthedocs.org/en/latest/learning/firstConsumer.html))
-4. Update *MassTransit.Host.RabbitMQ.exe.config* in your project to configure your RabbitMQ endpoint address.
+4. Update *MassTransit.Host.RabbitMQ.exe.config* in your project to configure your RabbitMQ endpoint address and credentials.
 5. Run!

 **To Install as a Windows Service:**